muratk3n/thirdwave/en/README.md

 Cant go to the movies?
 Movie theathers were overrated anyway...

-Second Wave was about [synchronization](2011/03/fundamentals-of-industrial-ideologies_synchronization.md);
+2W was about
+[synchronization](2011/03/fundamentals-of-industrial-ideologies_synchronization.md);
-in entertainment, in production and most important of all, in education.
-I still think there is a role for a "place" called school, somewhere outside of home where kids can be dropped off especially useful for cases when home env is stressful, loud, but ed itself could completely be asynchronized.
-Class would not "start" or "end" for any two kids, at the same time, at the same place -- you would simply go and pick up your tablet and continue where you left off from the previous day.
-A librarian type person, or a certifier, can make sure place is silent to study, but that's it.
+in entertainment, in production, in ed.
+There can still be a place called school, somewhere outside of home, kids are dropped off useful for cases when home env is stressful, but ed itself will be be asynch.
+Class would not "start" or "end" -- kid simply goes and picks up tablet and continues where he left off from the previous day.
+A librarian type person / certifier can make sure place is suitable for study

 ---